dlozanob/random-stuff/Amazon Web Services - CLF-C02/3. Cloud Technologie und -Services/Notes/notes.md

 >[!Note]
 > *VPC peering* is useful for establishing a connection between 2 VPCs in different AWS regions

+>[!Note]
+> _AWS Transit Gateway_ acts as a highly scalable cloud router.
+It conects your Amazon Virtual Private Clouds (VPCs) and on-premises networks through a central hub.

 ![alt text](image-76.png)

 ![alt text](image-77.png)